 A non-slip mat is available to give extra support, preventing things from toppling over if you are carrying a tray and stopping things moving if you need them to remain still.
 This might be a solution to people who need the jars to stay secure when one of the other jars also have a feature that may help.

 I hope you found this post insightful.
 Please feel free to follow me and let me know if you think there is something I am missing.
+Have you found anything that is perfect for arthritis, or people with the use of one hand?
+Please do share.
 I would be eternally grateful.
 Maybe you could even write guest post.

 What other adaptions would you like to hear about?